kcbiken/Data-Problem/README.md

   * Training curves (loss vs epoch for test/train).
   * How did you decide to stop training.
   * Any difficulties?
 How did you resolve them?
+  * Since unsupervised model or model based on vocabulary is used, so training is not required for the model.
+Instead, the model is made robust by adding new list of words that are popular in stock market's conversation.

 ### Performance Comparison